 For the architect, a favorite part of this home is the unique use of space.
 "This project gave us the opportunity to look at classic New York life and use our lens of modern living to create a multilevel home that stays true to townhouse living while providing a luxurious space not often available in the West Village."

-On the top floor, a sunroom provides an extra entertaining space complete with ensuite bathroom and wet bar.
+On the top floor, a sunroom provides an extra entertaining space complete with an ensuite bathroom and wet bar.
 "The sunroom located on the penthouse level of the residence takes advantage of the large windows to maximize indoor-outdoor play space," says Kotchen.

 "Contrary to the shared outdoor space on the ground floor, the roof is completely private," says Kotchen.
 "Large sliding doors open the space completely to the outdoor living area, while an arbor and landscaping will screen the residents."
 In a place like Manhattan, where space in itself is a luxury, we couldn't imagine a more premium address or a better place to spend a sunny afternoon.